 DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm on the last Tuesday of each month, and is also now available as a podcast.

-Katherine Woodfine is the bestselling author of The Mystery of the Clockwork Sparrow and The Mystery of the Jewelled Moth (Egmont UK).
+Katherine Woodfine is the bestselling author of The Sinclair's Mysteries: The Clockwork Sparrow and The Jewelled Moth and most recently The Painted Dragon (Egmont UK).
 Until 2015 she worked for reading charity Book Trust on projects including the Children’s Laureate and YALC, the UK’s first Young Adult Literature Convention.
-She now combines writing with reviewing children’s books and continuing to run YALC on a freelance basis.
+When not writing, she can be found reviewing children's books for the magazine The Week Junior or organising book events.
 She recently started a Youtube channel in order to have even more places to talk about children’s books.

 Find her on Twitter @followtheyellow